eoingeoghegan/POI/README.md

 - There is an admin page, which is basic but shows the users in the database.
 There is also an option to delete users here.

 - The application allows for API creation, deletion, and retrieval of users in the database using Postman through the poiService.

+- The application has three storeTypes, Memory, JSON and MongoDB for storing all the details.